dustyshaw/StudyNest/README.md

 Total: 86 / 146 pts
 ---
 ## Nov 20 - Assignments
-- [ ] Add module assessment
 - [x] Add a task to a module ( update last active day on user )
-- [ ] Be able to update time spent on task ( update last active day on user )
-- [ ] Add link to assessment flash cards
-- [ ] Link to assignment resources
+- [x] Link to assignment resources
 - [ ] Be able to assign personal score on assessment ( update last active day on user )

 **Points for this week**